php-fig/fig-standards/accepted/PSR-4-autoloader-meta.md

 ### 4.3 Alternative: Split Up Autoloading And Transformation

-Beau Simensen and others suggested that the transformation algorithm might be split out from the autoloading proposal, so that the transformation rules could be referenced by other proposals.
+Beau Simensen and others suggested that the transformation algorithm might be split out from the autoloading proposal so that the transformation rules could be referenced by other proposals.
 After doing the work to separate them, followed by a poll and some discussion, the combined version (i.e., transformation rules embedded in the autoloader proposal) was revealed as the